turbot/steampipe-docs/docs/integrations/gitpod.md

 ## Installing Steampipe in Gitpod

-To run scripts, first connect your GitHub repository to Gitpod workspace and create a `.gitpod.yml` file that contains the definitions.
+To run scripts, first connect your GitHub repository to your Gitpod workspace and create a `.gitpod.yml` file that contains the definitions.
 Here's an example that installs Steampipe.

 ```yaml
 tasks: